weilueluo/ucl-notes/COMP0023 Network Systems.md

 #### Size of Nonce Space

 - If we use random number then receiver has to store all of them in order to verify whether we have seen the current packet before (we need to drop duplicate!)
   - We **use cumulative sequence number**, increase monotonically, receiver can drop packets that has been received in order.
-Although this reduce the problem, we still need to set the sequence space for the number, we come back to this later
+Although this reduces the problem, we still need to set the sequence space for the number, we come back to this later

 #### Preserve data ordering